1. I am not asking for a brand of socialism, I am after a whole new method

 Socialism has not worked in almost any capacity, but this is due to the fact

 that the holders of power become corrupt because of this power.
+ALL the

+are meant to follow.
 Using money as a measurement is also a bit rediculous,

 when one side (capitalism) tries its very hardes to make it, and the other

 side doesnt really need to.
+This is like saying that an elephant would be

 the creation of a new system has quite simply been impossible due to the